demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 8. microsoft-atp-update-alert
 ---
-Update the properties of an alert entity.
+Updates the properties of an alert entity.

 ##### Base Command